Private health insurance is any plan that comes from an insurance company instead of the government.

 What is private health insurance?

-Private health insurance, including individual and group coverage, comes directly from an insurance company instead of from the government.
+Private health insurance comes directly from an insurance company instead of from the government.

 Family health insurance plans work the same way as individual plans, except that they cover multiple people.
-Family plans usually have higher monthly costs for coverage, deductibles and out-of-pocket maximums.
+Family plans usually have higher deductibles, out-of-pocket maximums and monthly costs for coverage.

 Medical costs with health insurance